c4tom/DreamDevBox/docs/advanced/add-your-own-docker-image.rst

 Add your own Docker image
 *************************

-This section is all about customizing the Devilbox and its Docker images specifically to your needs.
+This section is all about customizing the DreamDevBox and its Docker images specifically to your needs.

 **Table of Contents**